-The John Laffin Travel Scholarship Prize is awarded to achieve the advancement of education, in Approved Australian University Courses, particularly in the field of Australian History with its major emphasis upon the participation of Australians in the Great War 1914- 1918 (WWI).
+The John Laffin Travel Scholarship Prize was awarded (2005-2008) to achieve the advancement of education, in Approved Australian University Courses, particularly in the field of Australian History with its major emphasis upon the participation of Australians in the Great War 1914- 1918 (WWI).

-(see separate page for details – ‘About: The John Laffin Travel Scholarship Prize‘.)
+Since 2017 the John Laffin Memorial History Prize has been awarded (see separate page for details – ‘About: The John Laffin Memorial History Prize‘.)

 The inaugural John Laffin Travel Prize was awarded in 2005 to Sam McSkimming.
 The 2006 Prize was awarded to John Holland; in 2007 the winner was Laura Grumley and in 2008 the winner was Quetzal Himmelreich-Bell.